DC293/DC293.github.io/_machine-learning/Multiple-linear-regression.md

 6477.11792538
 ```

 By plotting our test set against our model predictions, we can get an idea of how the model is fitting.
-With the exception of some noticiable outliers, the data tends to cluster around the y=x line.
+With the exception of some minor outliers, the data tends to cluster around the y=x line.

 <p align="center">
   <img src="/assets/images/test_set_v_model_prediction.png" alt="Engine Size vs Horse Power" width="500">